- Prospective Students

 Honors Thesis Information

 While most students research a topic of interest in their majors and develop a paper on that topic to complete their honors thesis requirments, there are multiple ways to approach this capstone to your honors education.
 For example, in the past students have written or directed plays, written children's books, developed marketing plans, created and edited videos, organized campus events, designed airplanes, and written articles for publication in their fields.
 The main focus should be on developing a thesis or project that represents original scholarly or creative work.

 Typically, work on the thesis begins at the end of the junior year or beginning of the senior year.
-Students in the College of Arts & Sciences also enroll in a one-hour thesis preparation course, which allows the student to begin developing ideas and undertaking some preliminary research before the formal thesis course begins.
+All students entering in 2016 or later or who elected to follow the 2016 Honors requirements must do 6 hours of thesis (usually 3 hours of thesis prep and 3 hours of thesis).
+Students following the old guidelines must do a minimum of 3 hours of thesis and students in the College of Arts & Sciences also enroll in a one-hour thesis preparation course, which allows the student to begin developing ideas and undertaking some preliminary research before the formal thesis course begins.